 Investing more money into IRA contributions after retirement can help you to build a retirement nest egg.
 Investing during retirement can help you to stay within your family’s monthly budget and limit your spending.
 It can also help you delay taking Social Security benefits until you’re older, which equates to hire monthly income.
 Investing more money into IRA contributions after retirement can also help justify taking Social Security benefits at 62 instead of waiting for your full retirement age.

 Additionally, it is worth noting that investing more money into IRA contributions after retirement can increase the size of your estate for your heirs if you die before exhausting your retirement savings.
-While this isn’t an issue for most Americans, high-income earners will have to consider the implications for the Estate Tax and plan accordingly.
+While this isn’t an issue for most Americans, high-income earners will have to consider the implications of the Estate Tax and plan accordingly.

 Contributing to 401k Retirement Plans After Retirement